The Farmer’s Dog fresh-cooked, small-batch dog food receives the Advisor’s highest rating of 5 stars.

 Which suggests The Farmer’s Dog contains near-average protein, near-average fat, and above-average carbs when compared to a typical refrigerated recipe.

-Even when you consider the protein-boosting effect of the chickpeas, this still looks like the profile of a refrigerated formula containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the chickpeas, this still looks like the profile of a refrigerated formula containing a generous amount of meat.

-The Farmer’s Dog is a grain-free refrigerated dog food using a moderate amount of named meat as its main source of animal protein, thus earning the brand 5 stars.
+The Dog Food Advisor finds The Farmer’s Dog to be an above-average, grain-free fresh wet dog food.
+Each recipe uses a generous amount of fresh named meat as its main source of animal protein… thus earning the brand 5 stars.

 A Final Word